jorenheit/brainfix/README.md

 Files, or files with the same filename, can only be included once.
 When a multiple inclusion (which could be circular) is detected, a warning is issued.
 Two files with the same filename, even when they are different files in different folders and with different contents, will be treated as the same file: only the file that was first encountered is parsed and a warning will be issued.
 This warning can be suppressed with the `--no-multiple-inclusion-warning` flag.

 ### Standard Library
 The standard library provides some useful functions in two categories: IO and mathematics.
 Below is a list of provided functions that you can use to make your programs interactive and mathematical.
-Also, in the "bool.bfx" headerfile, the constants `true` and `false` are defined to `1` and `0` respectively.
+Also, in the "stdbool.bfx" headerfile, the constants `true` and `false` are defined to `1` and `0` respectively.

 #### IO
-All functions below are defined in `std/io.bfx`:
+All functions below are defined in `BFX_INCLUDE/stdio.bfx`:

 |     function     | description  |
 | ---------------- | ------------ |